“Delicious Elk Sausage Recipe!”

 You ALWAYS want the meat to stay very cold when making sausage.

 Add all the spices above to a medium bowl.
 Mix spices well with a spoon and break up any spice clumps with the back of your spoon.

 If you have a pot large enough for all your ground elk and pork with at least 3″ inches to spare at the top of the pan you can mix everything together in one pot.
 If you don’t have one large pan than take half the elk and half the pork along with half the spices, half the wine, and mix by hand well.
 Do the same for the other half of your meat and mix by hand well.

 You now have two pans of mixed ground meat and spices.
 To ensure the spices get mixed equally I normally take half the meat from one pan and exchange it with half the meat from another pan and mix both pans well.

 I prefer to make 1lb packages of sausage and freeze.
 Using a vacuum packer will enable the meat to be stored in the freezer about twice as long without getting freezer burned.
 With vacuum packing and storing in a chest freezer, we can easily get up to two years without any freezer burn.

 You can also store the ground sausage in the refrigerator covered with plastic wrap for up to 24 hours before bagging and freezing.

-You can use this sausage all by itself making breakfast patties, making brat burgers by making them into hamburger patties, or in any dish that requires sausage such as pasta sauce or lasagna.
-When you cook the sausage as patties cook it to medium rare or medium.
-Don’t cook it well done unless you like dry sausage.
+You can use this sausage all by itself making breakfast patties, making brat burgers by making them into hamburger patties, or in any dish, that requires sausage such as pasta sauce or lasagna.
+When you cook the sausage as patties, cook it to medium rare or medium.
+Do not cook it well done unless you like dry sausage.